ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/relational-databases.md

 ## The concepts of relationships

 Let's return to our data and determine how we want to split things up.
-We know we want to store the name and country for our cities, so this will probably work best in one table.
+We know we want to store the name and country of our cities, so this will probably work best in one table.

 | City     | Country       |
 | -------- | ------------- |